ecomp-shONgit/cbe-index-project/README.md

 ![ScreenShot](man/01_operaErwLaden.png)

+Done.

 ## Firefox

 ## Safari

 # Data extraction fom webpage
 A crusial internal feature of the software is the content-extraction from a webpage.
 There are two modi of operation of the cbe.
-The first one extractes the string content from a page be determing the HTML-elements containing the most unstruktured text.
+The first one extractes the string content from a page by determing the HTML-elements containing the most unstruktured text.
 The second one lets the user select the text that need to be processes.
 If the first modus fails the second one can be used.

 # Index signorum criticorum